September 10, 2025Use your fingerprints to unlock your phone, not a code or face.

 The result looks like this (truncated):

-You can double-click to run the program, or right-click to select uninstall or update.
+You can double-click to run the program, or right-click to select uninstall or run ("Open").
+This is the easiest way to list your software items.

 You can get a text listing with the winget command.